By Connor Steel

 A spokesperson for Carrie Johnson has confirmed that she has also paid the FPN, previously saying: “‘In the interests of transparency, Mrs Johnson can confirm she has been notified that she will receive a Fixed Penalty Notice (FPN).
 She has not yet received any further details about the nature of the FPN.”

 This evening has seen multiple Conservative MPs rally round their party leader including cabinet members such as Michael Gove, Dominic Rabb and Liz Truss; who have all tweeted their support.
 Readers are encouraged to look out for any statements from local MPs Caroline Dinenage and Suella Braverman following the announcements through their official websites or social media platforms such as Twitter.

-PICTURED BY SKY NEWS: Boris Johnson and Rishi Sunak have been fined for breaking lockdown rules.
+PICTURED BY SKY NEWS (GETTY IMAGES): Boris Johnson and Rishi Sunak have been fined for breaking lockdown rules.